anup-khanal/logger-codeigniter/README.md

                             );
 ```

-Add the following to your config/database.php:
+If you are using a seperate database for logs, add the following to your config/database.php:

 ```php
 $db['logs']['hostname'] = "localhost";